flathub-infra/documentation/docs/01-for-users/01-why-flathub.md

 Flathub is a centralized repository of Flatpak apps.
 You can use it to install and update apps on your system.

-## Installation

-Please refer to the Flatpak installation instructions for your distribution over at [flatpak.org](https://flatpak.org/setup/).

-These instructions should also show you how to install the Flathub repository.